Table of content

 As uploading content is an action that impacts one’s account, you need to be authenticated with a user having access to the destination channel.

-You will have to request an access token with the manage_videos scope to be able to upload content on the channel.
+You will have to request an access token with the correct scope/permissions to be able to upload content on the channel.

-See the authentication guide for more information on how to authenticate the user and request an access token for our API calls.
+See the authentication guide for more information on how to authenticate the user and request an access token.

 Access token is required for this guide: